eikek/docspell/modules/microsite/docs/doc/tools.md

 `$XDG_CONFIG_HOME/docspell/ds.conf`. `$XDG_CONFIG_HOME` defaults to
 `~/.config`.

-The config file contains lines with key-value pairs, separated by an `=` sign.
+The config file contains lines with key-value pairs, separated by a `=` sign.
 Lines starting with `#` are ignored.
 Example:

 ```